modex-flexmex/oemof-flexmex/docs/overview.rst

 oemoflex is sector-integrated multi-node energy system model featuring a lot of flexibility options.
 Its region, interconnections and components can be adapted flexibly.

-Scenario
+The model has been developed in the context of the model comparison project FlexMex and builds upon the open energy modeling framework _oemof_.
+Oemoflex defines a data format to run energy system optimization using oemof.solph and oemof.tabular.
+It provides pre- and postprocessing routines to feed the project's harmonized input data into the model and transform the output data into the output data template.

+Scenarios
 =========

-In oemoflex, each scenario (called *use case* in the first part of FlexMex project) defines its own energy system consisting of different types of energy supply, transport and demand.
+In oemoflex, each scenario defines its own energy system which can include different energy carriers (or sectors), primary energy sources, conversion, storage, transmission and demand.
-All scenarios are provided with the same set of timeseries, e.g. for energy demand and renewable energy supply.
+All scenarios are provided with the same set of input data, i.e. scalars (e.g. capacities) and timeseries (e.g. energy demand or hourly capacity factors for renewable energies).
 Thus, oemoflex helps to model different flexibility options within a given (or future) energy system.